-ITC graduates are the future of MARSOC.
-Prior to assignment to ITC, you completed a rigorous Assessment and Selection process.
-However, it is important to understand that A&S was only the beginning in a daily challenge to prove and improve yourself; MARSOF Marines are evaluated every day throughout their MARSOC career, starting with ITC.
+ITC/MTCC graduates are the future of MARSOC.
+Prior to assignment to ITC/MTCC, you completed a rigorous Assessment and Selection process.
+However, you need to understand that A&S was only the beginning in a lifelong challenge to prove and improve yourself; MARSOF Marines are evaluated every day throughout their MARSOC career, starting with ITC/MTCC.
 MARSOF Marines will be evaluated by their seniors, juniors, team-mates and by all other Marines.
-They will be evaluated by other SOF units and by those they are tasked to train and advise.
+They will be evaluated by other SOF units and by those they are tasked to train and advice.
 Finally, MARSOF are evaluated by those they fight; in combat, second place is last place.

-Any failure to adhere to the high standards of MARSOF will impact mission success.
+If you fail to develop and maintain high standards of MARSOF you will not be successful.
 Any momentary lapse in judgment may impact the credibility of MARSOC and US Special Operations.
 The SOF Imperatives state that we must ensure the legitimacy and credibility of special operations.
 In order to accomplish this, MARSOF operators must be highly trained, technically and tactically proficient, and must maintain and strengthen the MARSOF Attributes and Mindset.

-The foundation of excellence is a 'brilliance in the basics" approach to training.
+The foundation of excellence is a "brilliance in the basics" approach to training.
 Among the most basic fundamentals are inspections and rehearsals.
-Professionals inspect everything and rehearse every aspect of their missions, to fail in this invites mission failure.
+Professionals inspect everything and rehearse every aspect of their missions.
+If you fail in this, you invite mission failure.
 The nation will task MARSOF Marines with missions that carry political implications; understanding the operational environment and considering the long-term effects of their actions are not options.
 MARSOF Marines must understand the relationship between the direct and indirect approaches and learn to apply either at the right time and place.
 MARSOF Marines must not fail in any of these tasks.

-Students must understand that others look to MARSOF operators as an example.
-Their behavior at all times must be above reproach.
+You must understand that others look to MARSOF operators as an example.
+Your behavior must be above reproach.
 MARSOF Marines will wear their uniform with pride and adhere to all uniform and grooming regulations.
-They will demonstrate courtesy in their dealings with seniors and will apply fairness and understanding in dealings with their juniors.
-MARSOF Marines proactively seek out responsibility and to shoulder more than their share of the burden.
+You will demonstrate courtesy in your dealings with instructors and seniors and will apply fairness and understanding in dealings with your juniors.
+MARSOF Marines proactively seek out responsibility and shoulder more than their share of the burden.

 Do not be the weak link that leads to mission failure.
-MARSOF Marines must constantly demand more of themselves and their teammates than they think possible; to accept mediocrity in anything is to accept failure.
+MARSOF Marines constantly demand more of themselves and their teammates than they think possible; to accept mediocrity is to accept failure.
 This is not an option.
-The goal of ITC is to develop your individual skills and teach you the MARSOF Mindset.
-The skills you learn will add capability to your operational MSOT and serve to increase your ability to contribute to the accomplishment of any mission.
-However, you must understand that your most important weapon is your mind; your ability to out-think and out-act the enemy is critical to success.
+The goal of ITC/MTCC is to develop your individual skills and teach you the MARSOF Mindset.
+The skills you learn will add capability to your operational MSOT and will increase your ability to contribute to the accomplishment of any mission.
+You must understand that your most important weapon is your mind; your ability to out-think and out-act the enemy is critical to success.
 Maximize your training time here.
 Study, discuss, ask questions, debate.
 It is not enough to be able to recite the book answer, you must understand and be able to apply the concepts you will be taught in uncertain environments under adverse conditions.
-MSOS instructors will accept nothing less than excellence because they may one day serve with you in combat.
+MSOS instructors will accept nothing less than excellence because they will one day serve with you in combat.
 MSOS instructors will make every effort to provide assistance or remedial training however, you must realize that remediation is required and ask for assistance.
 The ball is in your court.